 - Provides an excellent depth of tone

-- Is an incredibly accurate sound reproduction
+- Incredibly accurate sound reproduction

-Comfort For instance, one of the often overlooked aspects of DJ headphones is that they need to be far more comfortable than most other types of headphones.
+I believe one of the often-overlooked aspects of DJ monitors is that they need to be far more comfortable than most other types of headphones.

-However, nothing is truly that simple with the Sennheiser HD 25 DJ headphones as the plastic used is ABS and is incredibly durable while also being lightweight.
+However, nothing is truly that simple with the HD 25 DJ headphones as the plastic used is ABS and is incredibly durable while also being lightweight.

 For most components, this poses little to no problem, but for a select few, this means that you might otherwise have to worry about planned obsolescence.

-Setting Of course, the comfort, durability, and longevity of a product do not matter if the product itself cannot perform in the settings and circumstances it is expected to.
+Of course, the comfort, durability, and longevity of a product do not matter if the product itself cannot perform in the settings and circumstances it is expected to.

 In fact, the V-Moda Crossfade 100s are not even designed to be used in settings with incredibly high sound pressure levels.

-That said, the Pioneer HDJ-2000MK2 DJ headphones are still intended to be more like monitor headphones than they are as stage or booth headphones.
+That said, the Pioneer HDJ-2000MK2 DJ headphones are still intended to be more like monitor headphones than they are stage or booth headphones.

 Still, the Pioneer HDJ-2000MK2 DJ headset does provide some of the best noise isolation, which allows them to be used in limited contexts within a DJ booth or on a stage setting.